 The Commission's revenues are comprised almost entirely of property taxes and charges for services for use of facilities and activities.
-Property taxes experienced a 5.3% increase due to property growth to the rolls of the Parish.
-The charges for services experienced a slight decrease.
-Some of the drivers of this reduction include reduced revenue generated from summer camps, sports activities, golf activities at Beaver Creek golf course, and fewer events at the Fairgrounds and Greenwood Park.
+Despite a significant increase in property values following the reassessment of properties by the parish tax assessor in 2020, the Commission's ad valorem tax revenue remained relatively flat, a 1.6% increase, as the Commission voted to roll back its millages in July 2020 to 13.702 mills, less than the voted approved 14.463.
+The charges for services experienced a 27.5% decrease.
+Some of the drivers of this reduction include reduced revenue generated from summer camps, sports activities, and fewer related activities.
 Charges for services revenue is heavily dependent upon the weather conditions during any one year as a number of facilities are outdoors.
-In 2019, closure or reduced capacity of facilities also played a role.
-Inclement weather, particularly on weekend days, can cause this revenue stream to fluctuate from one year to the next.
-Other general revenues increased significantly as a result of the sale of property.
+In addition, the 2020 revenue was affected by the closure or reduced capacity of facilities as a result of the COVID-19 pandemic resulting in government-mandated stay-at-home orders.
+Other general revenues decreased.
+In 2019 the Commission received significant proceeds as a result of the sale of property.
+Similar activities did not recur in 2020.